-Observe that the first of the β -expansion steps is not linear; y does not occur in P. One could view non-linearity as the culprit of the above anomaly, and contemplate switching to linear higher-order term rewriting, taking terms modulo linear $\beta\eta$ -reduction instead of full $\beta\eta$ -reduction.
-However, apart from disallowing the above erasing matches for G as intended, this would also have the effect of disallowing such matches for F, e.g. it would disallow the elimination of the description operator from $P(\imath x.\bot)$ as that would require a non-linear match for F. Here we will not go into the discussion whether this is desirable or not, but do note that the formalisation via term rewriting brings to light that there is something to discuss.
+Observe that the first of the β -expansion steps is not linear; y does not occur in P. One could view nonlinearity as the culprit of the above anomaly, and contemplate switching to linear higher-order term rewriting, taking terms modulo linear $\beta\eta$ -reduction instead of full $\beta\eta$ -reduction.
+However, apart from disallowing the above erasing matches for G as intended, this would also have the effect of disallowing such matches for F, for example, it would disallow the elimination of the description operator from $P(\eta x. \bot)$ as that would require a nonlinear match for F. Here we will not go into the discussion whether this is desirable or not, but do note that the formalization via term rewriting brings to light that there is something to discuss.

 By the same considerations, the rule is in fact seen to be applicable to any formula, which may lead to anomalous situations.
-For example, every formula φ induces an infinite rewrite sequence, independently of the right-hand side e, i.e. the paraphrase, of rule (1) and description elimination is not terminating.
+For example, every formula φ induces an infinite rewrite sequence, independently of the right-hand side e, that is, the paraphrase, of Rule (1) and description elimination is not terminating.

-Definition 5.5.
-A rewrite relation \rightarrow_R is $terminating^{15}$ if it does not allow infinite rewrite sequences, see Figure 1.
+DEFINITION 5.5.
+A rewrite relation \rightarrow_R is terminating16 if it does not allow infinite rewrite sequences, see Figure 1.